Stop the Mental Load: 10 Ways to Organize a Chaos-Free Home

 10-minute planning template:

 Example: Pre-COVID lockdown, we ate out too much.
 Now, freezer bags of prepped chicken mean 20-minute dinners.
-Kids help chop veggies—teaches too.
+Kids help chop veggies, and teach too.

-Stats: Families who meal plan waste 30% less food, per USDA.
+Stats: Families who meal plan waste 30% less food, per the USDA.

 5. Revolutionize Laundry with a Sorted System